-Rents are normally quoted per calendar month, and are payable monthly in advance.
-The tenant is usually also responsible for Council Tax, Water Rates, Gas, Electricity and Telephone costs.
-All rents are payable by bank standing order to our company bank account or your landlord’s bank account.
+Rents are normally quoted per calendar month and are payable monthly in advance.
+The tenant is also responsible for all property costs to include but not limited to Council Tax, Water Rates, Gas, Electricity, TV Licence, Broadband/Telephone costs.
+All rents are payable by bank standing order to our company bank account, or your landlord’s bank account.

 A security deposit equivalent to five weeks rental will be required.
 This deposit will be treated in accordance with the Tenancy Deposit Protection regulations and will be lodged with The Deposit Protection Service (DPS).
 This is held to cover damage, breakages, and any other liabilities under the terms of your tenancy agreement.
 Please note that under no circumstances can the deposit be used by the tenant to cover rent.